ismasan/ismaelcelis.com/content/posts/2025-01-dead-code-podcast-notes.md

 It's in fact concurrency and eventual consistency that I've been trying to explore in my [Sourced](https://github.com/ismasan/sourced?tab=readme-ov-file#concurrency-model) library, as early-stages as it is at the time of this writing.

+#### Durable execution

+Durable execution is the idea that you can split an operation into small idempotent steps, and persist the state of each step as it progresses.
+If one of the steps crashes, you can seamlessly retry the operation from the last persisted state "checkpoint".
+Event Sourcing can lend itself for this kind of approach pretty naturally, as operations can be modeled as workflows where each "step" leaves behind a trail of events that can be replayed to reconstitute the state of the operation at any point in time.

 #### Modeling and documentation